Sailing Certificate Standards

 • Level V – 200 Days

 At NauticEd we take the word Competence very seriously.
-We only award competence when it has been properly demonstrated.
+We ONLY award competence when it has been properly demonstrated.

 But we also believe that a student has worked hard for their certificate and a properly scripted certificate listing their achievements, competence, and mastery is rightly earned.